j-jurion/IoT-Arduino/README.md

 # IoT Sense

-This is Arduino software, written for an Arduino Nano 33 IoT with a moisture sensor and a temperature sensor.
+This is Arduino software, written for an Arduino Nano 33 IoT with a moisture sensor, a temperature sensor and a light sensor.

-With given IP address, the Arduino connects to the network.

-TODO: The sensor data is sent to a server.
+The Arduino connects to the WiFi network and to a MQTT broker (with given IP address).
+After connecting, the data is published as topic-value pairs to the broker.

 Parts:
 - Arduino Nano 33 IoT
 - 9V battery
 - Moisture sensor
 - Temperature sensor
+- Light sensor

 Version main